tlindner/Squanchy-BASIC/README.md

 Current progress:
 =================
-Color BASIC works after must testing.
+Color BASIC works after much testing.
 Starting the process to include Extended Color BASIC.

 To Do List:
 ===========